 For starters, in this soup I recommend the use of red peppers.
 Red peppers have a sweetness that the yellow and green ones don’t quite deliver.
 And sweetness is something you want, to contrast with apple cider vinegar and goat cheese.
 Plus, I always like to say we eat with our eyes and I am in love with the colour of this red pepper soup!

 If using preserved bell peppers you will just need to thoroughly drain them and make sure to discard any bits of skin or seeds that may be present.
 Jarred grilled/roasted bell peppers are often preserved in oil, with other spices that might be present.
 Choose the most neutral one in flavour and if possible get red ones.

 If using fresh bell peppers you will need to oven-roast them yourself.
 Please allow a couple of hours to take care of this preliminary step.
 This can be done in advance and homemade roasted peppers can be stored in the fridge for up to 5 days.
-You can find the instructions on how to roast whole peppers in the recipe card below.
+You can find the instructions on how to roast whole peppers in the the blog post linked.
 Just like with preserved ones, you will need to skin and seed your homemade roasted peppers to use in this soup.

 How to make roasted red pepper soup with goat cheese